Barnsley Council has certain responsibilities and obligations regarding contaminated land.

 We recommend that you contact us for advice regarding potential contamination issues.

-Any remediation should be carefully designed and planned to ensure that the risks identified during assessment of the land are appropriately managed.
+Any remediation should be carefully designed and planned making sure the risks identified during assessment of the land are appropriately managed.
 Remediation objectives should ensure that any unacceptable risks are addressed.

-Even where remediation is being undertaken outside of Part 2A, it is likely to drive the standards so that no further remediation action is required in the future.
+Even where remediation is being undertaken outside of Part 2A, it's likely to drive the standards.
+This means that no further remediation action is required in the future.

 Sometimes remedial activity can have an adverse impact on the environment.
 It is essential that these impacts are controlled, to ensure that remediation results in environment improvement.
 This can be achieved with an appropriately designed remediation scheme and by applying legislative controls to the remediation objectives.

-The Environment Agency encourages environmentally sound management of waste soils because they can be a risk to humans, water or ecosystems.
+The Environment Agency encourages environmentally sound management of waste soils.
+This is because waste soils can be a risk to humans, water or ecosystems.

 You'll need a waste management licence (or an equivalent permit, authorisation or consent) to dispose of contaminated soil and associated ground waters or the contaminants within it.

 The mechanism for legislative control depends on the actual remediation activity.
 A waste management mobile plant licence is the preferred route of licensing the treatment of waste soil.

 If you need any advice about the reuse or disposal of soils, please contact the Environment Agency.

 The Environment Agency has an extensive research programme, including a number of projects key to Part 2A.
 Find out more from Environment Agency Contaminated Land.